 - Tensions between these states and the central government.

-- Geographical reasons – not well connected with present Indian mainland.
+- Geographical reasons – not well connected with the present Indian mainland.

-- Developmental reasons – Poorly developed due to lack of fund from Center/States.
+- Developmental reasons – Poorly developed due to lack of funds from centers/States.

 - Environmental reasons.

-- Foreign Policy – Look easy policy and market changes bought.
+- Foreign Policy – Look for easy policy and market changes bought.

 - External support – China and Myanmar.